Skip to main content

 • Static Inputs: Uncertainty values for static (constant) input values

-You can also override calculated uncertainty values for specific model runs when needed.
+You can also override calculated uncertainty values for specific batch calculations when needed.

 Setting Uncertainty on Datapoint Types